dotnet/docs-aspire/docs/get-started/quickstart-build-your-first-aspire-app.md

 If you've used either the [.NET Generic Host](/dotnet/core/extensions/generic-host.md) or the [ASP.NET Core Web Host](/aspnet/core/fundamentals/host/web-host) before, the app host programming model and builder pattern should be familiar to you.
 The preceding code:

-- Creates an `IDistributedApplicationBuilder` instance from calling `DistributedApplication.CreateBuilder(args)`.
+- Creates an <xref:Aspire.Hosting.IDistributedApplicationBuilder> instance from calling <xref:Aspire.Hosting.DistributedApplication.CreateBuilder?displayProperty=nameWithType>.
-- Calls `AddRedisContainer` with the name `"cache"` to add a Redis container to the app, assigning the returned value to a variable named `cache`, which is of type `IResourceBuilder<RedisContainerResource>`.
+- Calls <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedisContainer%2A> with the name `"cache"` to add a Redis container to the app, assigning the returned value to a variable named `cache`, which is of type `IResourceBuilder<RedisContainerResource>`.
-- Calls `AddProject` given the generic-type parameter with the project's `IServiceMetadata` details, adding the `AspireSample.ApiService` project to the application model.
+- Calls <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A> given the generic-type parameter with the project's <xref:Aspire.Hosting.IServiceMetadata> details, adding the `AspireSample.ApiService` project to the application model.
 This is one of the fundamental building blocks of .NET Aspire, and it's used to configure service discovery and communication between the projects in your app.
 The name argument `"apiservice"` is used to identify the project in the application model, and used later by projects that want to communicate with it.
 - Calls `AddProject` again, this time adding the `AspireSample.Web` project to the application model.
-It also chains multiple calls to `WithReference` passing the `cache` and `apiservice` variables.
+It also chains multiple calls to <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> passing the `cache` and `apiservice` variables.
 The `WithReference` API is another fundamental API of .NET Aspire, which injects either service discovery information or connection string configuration into the project being added to the application model.

 Finally, the app is built and run.
-The `Run` method is provided by the .NET Aspire SDK, and is responsible for starting the app and all of its dependencies.
+The <xref:Aspire.Hosting.DistributedApplication.Run?displayProperty=nameWithType> method is provided by the .NET Aspire SDK, and is responsible for starting the app and all of its dependencies.
 For more information, see [.NET Aspire orchestration overview](../app-host-overview.md).

 ### .NET Aspire service defaults project